cmu-transparency/cmu-transparency.github.io/index.md

 TODO: Published code, though this might fit better in the projects section.

-## Calendar
+## See also

-TODO: Relevant events in a google (or other subscribable) calendar.
-Include group meetings but also relevant conference deadlines and conference dates.
+TODO: Links to other relevant resources.
+Other groups with the same focus, conferences, etc.